A step-by-step tutorial on how to build a barn door with glass window; this DIY barn door tutorial has a video and plans to go with it.

 And here is the breakdown of how to build these doors.

-Take four 2″ x 6″ boards and cut then to the length of your door.
+Take four 2″ x 6″ boards and cut them to the length of your door.

 The start and end of each dado will be where a panel is placed later.